Propaganda in North Korea: South Korea

 South Korea was originally depicted as a poverty-stricken land which was run by harsh and cruel dictators backed by the US and where American soldiers based there shot and slaughtered Korean women and children, but by the 1990s, too much information reached North Korea to prevent their learning that South Korea had a much stronger economy and higher living standards and quality of life, including political and social freedom, and as a result, North Korean propaganda admitted to it.
-However, their line taken was that this had not managed to prevent their South Korean brethren from yearning for the unification of their land and of "racial-purification" of their peoples.

-Racial pride

-North Korean propaganda often invokes Koreans as the purest of races, with a mystical bond with the natural beauty of the landscape.
-The color white is often invoked as a symbol of this purity, as in a painting of the "Fatherland Liberation War" (or Korean War) which depicts female partisans washing and hanging out white blouses, despite the way it would have made them visible to attack.

-In contrast to Stalinist depictions of people steeling themselves, preparing themselves intellectually, and so growing up and becoming fit to create Communism, the usual image in North Korean literature is of a spontaneous virtue that revolts against intellectualism but naturally does what is right.

-Stories often have only mildly flawed Korean characters, who are easily reformed because of their inherently pure nature.
-This device has resulted in problems such as lack of conflict and hence dullness.

-South Korea is often depicted as a place of dangerous racial contamination.

 "Military first"

-Under Kim Jong-il, a major theme was the need of Kim to attend to the military first of all (in North Korea, this policy is called Songun), which required other Koreans to do without his close attention.
+Under Kim Jong Il, a major theme was the need of Kim to attend to the military first of all (in North Korea, this policy is called Songun), which required other Koreans to do without his close attention.
 This was a shift from the former policy of economic reform and diplomatic engagement.
 This military life is presented as something that Koreans take spontaneously to, though often disobeying orders from the highest of motives.

 The diplomatic offensive had failed to yield a normalization of relations with Japan.
 Meanwhile, relations with Russia remain cold and China was applying direct pressure on Pyongyang, thereby changing the dynamic of the long-standing relationship between the two erstwhile allies.